humm-devadmin/hummdocs/docs/widgets/landing_pages/little_things_instore.md

-## Little Things Only Landing Page
+# Little Things Instore

+Simply insert the following image into a blank page on your site.

 <a href="/img/landing_pages/Little_things_instore.png" download="little_things_instore"> > Download Link < </a>